Introduction to Mindfulness for Toddlers

 Mindfulness Benefits for Young Children

-Teachers who implemented mindfulness practices in their classrooms noticed a greater sense of calm in the room.
-They felt their students were more empathetic towards their classmates, paid attention for longer periods of time, and were more detail-oriented in their work.
+Teachers felt their students were more empathetic towards their classmates, paid attention for longer periods of time, and were more detail-oriented in their work.
 (Perceptions of Mindfulness Practices with Young Children)

 With my own 3-year-old, I’ve noticed an improvement in his behavior and sleep.